inab/oeb_general_docs/concepts/2_platform.rst

     A catalogue of web-based widgets to easely embbed OpenEBench benchmarking data and results into external web sites.

-Find below detailed information on each of these components.
+Find below detailed information on each of these components:

 .. toctree::
      :maxdepth: 4